rbstern/site/content/authors/admin/_index.md

 title: Rafael B. Stern
 ---

-I am an Assistant Professor at the Federal University of São Carlos.
+I am an Assistant Professor at the University of São Paulo.
 I am currently a member of the Scientific Council of the Brazilian Association of Jurimetrics, an associate investigator at NeuroMat and a member of the Order of Attorneys of Brazil.
 I am a member of the following research groups:

 <table>